Fitchburg Art Museum: Bilingual Initiative

 FAM is continuing to work towards a goal of becoming New England's first fully bilingual (English/Spanish) art museum.
 Going forward, all new permanent collection displays, changing exhibitions, and bilingual educational texts and object labels will be accompanied by associated in-gallery education spaces.
-FAM has also hired a bilingual receptionist and offers free admission to all its neighbors in Fitchburg's Ward 4B, a predominantly Latino neighborhood.
-As FAM continues to develop this program over the next few years, the Museum will seek to add bilingual printed materials, a website, social media, and docent tours.
-FAM is assisted in this effort by a local Latino Community Advisory Committee and by the Cleghorn Neighborhood Association, the primary service organization for Fitchburg's Latino and Latino Immigrant communities.
+FAM also hired a bilingual receptionist.
+As it continues to develop this program over the next few years, FAM planned to incorporate bilingual printed materials, a website, social media, and docent tours.
+FAM was assisted in this effort by a local Latino Community Advisory Committee and by the Cleghorn Neighborhood Association, the primary service organization for Fitchburg's Latino and Latino Immigrant communities.

-This Bilingual Museum Initiative stems from FAM's goal to become one of best community museums in the US.
-In Fitchburg, 39% of the current population is Latino (primarily from Puerto Rico, the Dominican Republic, and Uruguay), and 55% of children enrolled in the Fitchburg Public Schools come from homes where Spanish is the primary language.
-This demographic is growing, and far exceeds both the Massachusetts and national percentages for the Latino population.
-The Fitchburg Art Museum intends to serve everyone in Fitchburg and has embarked on the Bilingual Museum Initiative to provide cultural and educational enrichment to all.
+This Bilingual Museum Initiative stemmed from FAM's goal to become one of the best community museums in the US, providing cultural and educational enrichment to the entire community.
+In Fitchburg, 39% of the population is Latino (primarily from Puerto Rico, the Dominican Republic, and Uruguay), and 55% of children enrolled in the Fitchburg Public Schools come from homes where Spanish is the primary language.
+Fitchburg far exceeded both the Massachusetts and national percentages for the Latino population.

+As of 2026, according to the Worcester Telegram & Gazette, FAM is one of the nation's few fully bilingual art museums, with all exhibition text available in English and Spanish.